gwlucastrig/gridfour/docs/wiki/G93-Compression-For-Floating-Point-Data.md

 While they do reduce the magnitude of the data, they do not reduce the complexity of the mantissa part of the floating-point representations.
-The TIFF data format addresses this limitation by splitting the floating-point data into separate bytes and performing differencing on the components (Adobe, 2005).
+The TIFF data format addresses this limitation by splitting the floating-point data into separate bytes and performing differencing on the component bytes rather than the overall values (Adobe, 2005).

 As we discuss bits and byte layouts, we will use the following conventions: